 Education Professor Maria Cantalini-Williams and her students, who are completing their field placements remotely.

-A group of eight Bachelor of Education students at Wilfred Laurier University were planning a trip to Sulmona, Italy to teach English when news hit of school closure across Canada and the world due to Covid-19.
+A group of eight Bachelor of Education students at Wilfrid Laurier University were planning a trip to Sulmona, Italy to teach English when news hit of school closure across Canada and the world due to Covid-19.

 Maria Cantalini-Williams, professor and dean of the Faculty of Education, planned on supervising the students in Italy and when the trip was cancelled, she suggested students take their placements in an entirely new direction.